bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 We have so much work to do!
 I would like to get in touch with others that are interested.
-We need a place to gather, do you know about the irc channel `#rust-machine-learning` on freenode?
+We need a place to gather, do you know about the irc channel `#rust-machine-learning` on irc.mozilla.org?

 One “simple” thing on my mind that requires people to gather to collaborate is to further the state of numerical traits in Rust.
 Even